brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 ### Specifics for BrandMaker

-Components will not be completely static.
-Instead, they will have a set of configuration values.
+Components are not completely static.
+Instead, they have a set of configuration values.
 These settings are not hard-coded into the component but described in a Manifest file and adjustable in the administration.\
 Exemplary configuration values are
 - target URLs of REST API to fetch data
 - credentials to log in